crossplane/docs/content/master/getting-started/install-crossplane-include.md

   namespace: crossplane-system
   labels:
     app: crossplane
-    helm.sh/chart: crossplane-1.13.0
+    helm.sh/chart: crossplane-1.14.4
     app.kubernetes.io/managed-by: Helm
     app.kubernetes.io/component: cloud-infrastructure-controller
     app.kubernetes.io/part-of: crossplane
     app.kubernetes.io/name: crossplane
     app.kubernetes.io/instance: crossplane
-    app.kubernetes.io/version: "1.13.0"
+    app.kubernetes.io/version: "1.14.4"
 ---
 # Source: crossplane/templates/secret.yaml
-# The reason this is created empty and filled by the init container is that it's
+# The reason this is created empty and filled by the init container is we want
-# mounted by the actual container, so if it wasn't created by Helm, then the
-# deployment wouldn't be deployed at all with secret to mount not found error.
-# In addition, Helm would delete this secret after uninstallation so the new
-# installation of Crossplane would use its own certificate.
+# to manage the lifecycle of the secret via Helm.
+This way whenever Crossplane
+# is deleted, the secret is deleted as well.
 apiVersion: v1
 kind: Secret
 metadata:
+  name: crossplane-root-ca
+  namespace: crossplane-system
+type: Opaque
+---
+# Source: crossplane/templates/secret.yaml
+# The reason this is created empty and filled by the init container is we want
+# to manage the lifecycle of the secret via Helm.
+This way whenever Crossplane
+# is deleted, the secret is deleted as well.
+apiVersion: v1
+kind: Secret
+metadata:
+  name: crossplane-tls-server
+  namespace: crossplane-system
+type: Opaque
+---
+# Source: crossplane/templates/secret.yaml
+# The reason this is created empty and filled by the init container is we want
+# to manage the lifecycle of the secret via Helm.
+This way whenever Crossplane
+# is deleted, the secret is deleted as well.
+apiVersion: v1
+kind: Secret
+metadata:
-  name: webhook-tls-secret
+  name: crossplane-tls-client
   namespace: crossplane-system
 type: Opaque
 ---